stefonalfaro/Android-App/README.md

 ```

 This will give error on Linux/Windows saying xcodebuild was not found.
 Please install version 11.0.0 or greater from App Store.
 This is why are going to use https://codemagic.io/ to build on a Mac.
 The documentation for CodeMagic says to add a codemagic.yaml to the project root.

+### CIDI Merge Master
+How can we automatically deploy to Production (Google Play Store) from our CI/DI scripts when we merge a PR to Master?

 ## How to Setup a New Project